 • This episode also has the first appearance of a “I thought you were Dale!” joke, which would become a staple of season eight.

-• This episode also gives us the deathless line: “Dames like her always have beer around.”
+• This episode also gives us the deathless line: “Dames like her always keep beer around.”

 • Fave riff: “Wow!
 Look!
 She really IS smart!”
 Honorable mention: “And then the tape ran out.”